 If your school is interested or if you know a school -- public, independent, CSAP, First Nations -- that you think should join the challenge, here is what you do:

-- Health – Demonstrating the benefits of active leisure and quiet leisure in having a healthy mind and healthy body;
+Health – Demonstrating the benefits of active leisure and quiet leisure in having a healthy mind and a healthy body;

 Social Studies -- Especially for topics like major cultures of Nova Scotia; e.g. Acadian, African Nova Scotian, Gaelic;

 Language Arts – As dance builds skills in “Speaking and Listening”; and

 Visual Arts – Developing skills and confidence in self-expression.

 Many thanks to Joanne Kennedy, Cavalier School Drive in Lower Sackville, for her assistance with this section.